 Years later I feel very comfortable having accepted my true nature.
 I am not male or female, but both.
 I am grateful for the years I lived as a woman and the insight and experiences it gave me.
 I am still “Antoinette” and have now also incorporated and accepted my male (“Anthony” or “Tony”) side.
 I feel whole.
 I’ll continue to live as “Tony” but I am now at a point in my life where I can celebrate being different.
 I no longer use male pronouns and prefer to be recognised the way nature made me – male and female.

 I am also lucky to have met a woman that loves me the way I am and am now happily engaged.
 We don’t have the right to marry in this country, but I will continue to pursue that, along with getting a birth certificate that accurately reflects what I am (my birth certificate is silent as to my sex).
+We’re getting married in New Zealand later this year.

 I am very touched that despite my condition the Altona and Hobsons Bay community has always accepted me.
 I think it shows our community is genuinely accepting and understanding of people who are different.